PRayno/CasAuthBundle/README.md

 ```
 Note : the xml_namespace and options parameters are optionals

-Modify your security.xml with the following values (the provider in the following settings should not be used as it's just a very basic example) :
+Modify your security.yml with the following values (the provider in the following settings should not be used as it's just a very basic example ; in production, create your own UserProvider and add its service name in providers:cas:id) :
 ```yaml
 security:
     providers: